dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/intermediate-result-manager.md

 **Parameters**

-`receiver` The intermediate result receiver to remove.
+`receiver`: The intermediate result receiver to remove.

 ### getRawImage